 A heartbeat later, he spilled himself into my fist, the heat of his seed slicking over my fingers.
 He kissed me slow and hard afterward, our lips bruising each other’s with lingering desire.

 As it faded, he gathered me close and stepped away from the wall.
 He carried me to the settee and set me gently down, leaving me for only a moment to grab a fresh cloth so that we might clean ourselves up.

 The grin he gave me as he returned was a wicked thing.
 “John will be mad with envy when he learns I made you come again.”

 “Will he be angry?”
 I asked.
-I’d assumed that they’d decided between them what was and wasn’t allowed to transpire between the three of us, but now I wasn’t sure.
+I’d assumed that they’d discussed what was and wasn’t allowed to transpire between the three of us, but now I wasn’t sure.
 Did Henry and I just betray John in some way?
 Break his trust because he wasn’t here?

 “We’ll have to make it up to him later.”

 He reached out and stroked his thumb over my swollen mouth.
 “Yes.
 We will.”
 His gaze dropped from my lips lower still, and the dark smile he wore transformed into true amusement.
 “Bugger the dress indeed.”